-I specialize in interim leadership and leadership transitions for small nonprofit organizations (annual budget up to $1M).
+I specialize in interim leadership and leadership transitions for small nonprofit organizations.
 I love working with staff and boards on strategy, operations, organizational development, and fundraising.
 My goal is always to help teams find solutions that fit their values and their budgets.

 Why I do it

 I got my start in the nonprofit sector at the Food Bank For New York City, where my job was to provide technical and program support to soup kitchens and food pantries from Staten Island to the Bronx.
 It was an incredible way to get to know New York — and to learn that my Pacific Northwest communication style (“great job on X and Y, but let’s work on Z”) was not going to fly in the Big Apple, where directness is everything. (“Z is a mess.
 How can we fix it?”).

 Since then, I have founded and led two nonprofit organizations, worked as an international freelance journalist, spent ten years on the journalism faculty at the University of Washington, and developed a passion for small and startup nonprofit organizations.
 In 2019 I earned my MBA with a focus on leadership from UW Bothell, and I joined the board of directors of The Seattle Globalist, where I had been the executive director until 2017.

 As a co-founder of The Seattle Globalist, I grew the organization to an annual budget of $350,000, and the Globalist published work by more than 600 freelance contributors – 67% people of color, 73% women, and 45% immigrants or first generation Americans – during my tenure.
 The Globalist is dedicated to elevating diverse voices through media, and in my role there I began to develop my approach to diversity, equity, and inclusion and to building anti-racist nonprofit organizations.